anonymized30/LF-Fighter/README.md

 [Defending against Label-flipping Attacks in Federated Learning]

 ## Content
-The repository contains one jupyter notebook: `Experiments.IPYNB` in each folder which can be used to re-produce the experiments reported in the paper.
-Each notebook contains clear instructions on how to run the experiments.
+The repository contains one jupyter notebook for each benchmark which can be used to re-produce the experiments reported in the paper for that benchmark.
+The notebooks contain clear instructions on how to run the experiments.

 ## Data sets
 [MNIST](http://yann.lecun.com/exdb/mnist/) and [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) will be automatically downloaded.